ooni/spec/nettests/ts-024-sni-blocking.md

 # Privacy considerations

 This nettest may be less intrusive than other nettests that measure blocking of a specific host by connecting directly to it.
+In particular, we are not issuing DNS queries for the sensitive domain and we are not connecting to the sensitive IP address.

 # Packet capture considerations